dimitropoulos/vscode-docs/docs/languages/go.md

 ![Information on hover](images/go/hover.png)

 By default, the extension uses `godef` and `godoc` to get this information.
-These tools have some limitations around packages that are dot imported, unexported members from current package and structs.
 You can choose to use `gogetdoc` instead by changing the setting `go.docsTool` in your User or Workspace Settings.

 ### Signature help